top of page

 Image of a tall mexican cypress

-The Mexican cypress belongs to the Cupressaceae family .Its scientific name, *Cupressus lusitanica*, reflects its historical ties to Portugal as well as its origin in Mexico.
+The Mexican cypress belongs to the Cupressaceae family .Its scientific name Cupressus lusitanica reflects its historical ties to Portugal as well as its origin in Mexico.
 The tree has a conical or columnar shape, which becomes more rounded with age.

 Mexican Cypress common names